These are my favourite pepper right now.

 The original seeds were from Seeds of Change.
 I started all the seeds we had because they were several years old.
 They all came up so I gave several to my Dad when my folks were visiting.
-He planted one in a Mexican clay pot they have had for 34 years and never put anything in.
+He planted one in a Mexican clay pot (purchased in Mexico 34 years ago) that had never put anything in.
 He got peppers and seeds from that plant.

 Meanwhile back in Denver mine all died because I left them outside and it snowed on them.

 So he gave me seeds and I planted them.
 I now have two peppers that are 3 years old (this is their 4th summer) and three that are 2 years old in pots that I put out in the summer and bring indoors for the winter.